 The Concordant Idea

 In 1944 A.E.
-Knoch published an edited version of the concordant translation in kind of a pocket book with keyword concordance, which could be handled much easier than the big study edition.
+Knoch published an edited version of the concordant translation in kpocket book form with keyword concordance, which could be handled much more easily than the big study edition.
 An edited reprint is still available: The Concordant Literal Version of the New Testament (CLV).
-Afterwards he and his fellow workers focused on the concordant translation of the Hebrew/Aramaic text which meanwhile is finished and available in a complete edition: The Concordant Version of the Old Testament (CVOT), published, as well as the CLV, by the Concordant Publishing Concern, USA.
+Afterwards A.E.K. and his fellow workers focused on a concordant translation of the Hebrew/Aramaic text which is now finished and available in a complete edition.
+The Concordant Version of the Old Testament (CVOT) is published, as well as the CLV, by the Concordant Publishing Concern, USA.

 In the meantime, the computer era arose, bringing multiple changes to daily life and in particular concerning the medium of the printed book and the Book of books, the Sacred Scriptures.
 By this technology and via all concordant material available bible-software was created, called Interlinear Scripture Analyzer (ISA).
 ISA combines excellent programming features with concordant databases with the result of producing a powerful and unique tool for Scripture study.
 Concordant etymological and idiomatical interlinears, parsings, the Greek Elements and several standard levels can all now be directly related to the translations, some of them linked to the main texts, enabling by this method to make direct contact with the Word of God in the original tongues.